 He lifts up a whole team

 In basketball, many great players succeeded as parts of great teams.
 However, unlike Jordan, LeBron led an arguably average Cleveland Cavaliers to win the NBA championship in 2016.
-In each subsequent season since then, LeBron’s leadership in getting them to the finals was also a truly special achievement.
-While the Cavs ended up losing those finals, it was only because LeBron faced a stacked Golden State Warriors team with far more individual quality than the Cavs.
+In each subsequent season with them until he left to join the LA Lakers in 2018, LeBron’s leadership in getting the Cavs to the finals was also a truly special achievement.
+While the Cavs ended up losing those subsequent finals, it was only because LeBron faced a stacked Golden State Warriors team with far more individual quality than the Cavs.
 In Cleveland, LeBron proved that he could be a true leader, making everyone else around him bring their A game.

 Bigger, stronger and more defensive